 In the past as many as 1,000 students, faculty, and staff have gone to the Alamodome to watch the San Antonio Spurs NBA championship basketball team.
 Now that the Spurs play in the cutting edge, but smaller AT&T center, there are two nights a year that the Spurs host TU.
 The first of these games will occur late in the fall semester while the other will take place early in the spring semester.
 This program has taken place for over fifteen years and is the largest single off campus program at Trinity University.

 In this hall, students will explore entrepreneurship through real-world application.
 Students will form teams, create start-up business, and participate in a business plan pitch competition.
 Students of the hall will be given the opportunity to enroll in an introductory entrepreneurship course to learn the basics of business creation and management.
+Apply now

 Homelessness Outreach Pursuing Education (H.O.P.E.)
 Hall